tigoe/sACNSource/examples/Example7_sACNEthernet/readme.md

 The pins for the Nano 33 IoT and other Nanos is in Table 1 below.
 The physical pin numbers for both the Nano and the shield are counted in a U pattern, starting with pin 1 on the top left.
 The physical pin numbers don't correspond to the pin labels, so the pin labels are listed in parentheses in table 1.

+Note: in the circuit diagram in Figure 1, the MKR Ethernet shield is being powered by 3.3V from the Nano, rather than 5V.
+The shield will run off 3.3V, but it must be connected to the 5V pin, not the Vin pin if so.
+The Vin pin needs >5V to run the board.

 | Function | Nano 33 IoT Physical Pin | MKR Ethernet Shield Physical Pin  |
 |-----|-----|-----|
 | SDO | 29 (D1) | 17 (D8) |